BashayerNouri/catch_me_if_you_can/03_welcome_message/02_python_2_print().md

 then `run` your python code to test it out.

- Output example:
+ ***Output example:***

-    Hi, My name is Bashayer
+    >>> Hi, My name is Bashayer

 ***To run the file:***

-    $ cd catch_me_if_you_can
+    $ cd catch-me-if-you-can
     $ python script.py

 <br>

 Feel free to play with your code.
-Print anything you like.
-Perhaps a song lyrics, your favourite book or a small description about yourself.
+Print anything you like, perhaps a song lyrics, your favourite book or a small description about yourself.

 Go crazy!